InteractionDesignFoundation/handbook/guides/scrum/productOwner.md

 -   **Attendees**: ScrumMaster, ScrumTeam, and optionally ProductOwner.
 -   **Duration**: 10-45 mins

-It's optional for ProductOwner - nothing to do from their side.
+It’s optional for ProductOwner - nothing to do from their side.
 They can optionally ask about cumulative sprint progress, and rearrange priorities in the backlog.

 ## Meeting: Demo and Retrospective